bscartz/data-science-toolkit/README.md

 Possible Use Cases:

 ## Linear Regression

 Class Workbook: <br />
 https://rpubs.com/bscartz/linear-regression <br /><br />

 Basic Description: <br />
 Linear regression models the relationship between a dependent response variable and one or more independent explanatory variables.
 It fits a linear equation to the data. <br /><br />

 Usage: <br />
 This model can be used whenever observed variables have a linear relationship with the outcome variable. <br /><br />

-Possible Baseball Use Cases: <br />
+Possible Baseball Applications:
 * Predicting statistics based on other statistics when they are reasonably correlated.
   * Predict stolen bases based on top sprint speed.
 * Assess the predictive performance of machine learning models.
   * Compare an xwOBA model to actual wOBA production.
-Does the xwOBA model over / undervalue any particular type of offensive production (power, speed, etc)<br /><br />
+Does the xwOBA model over / undervalue any particular type of offensive production (power, speed, etc).

-  Possible Business Use Cases: <br />
+Possible Business Applications:
 * Predict sales volume based on price